-The plans were presented to the neighbourhood, New West and the city during Open Monuments Day in 2015.
+The plans were presented to the neighborhood, New West and the city during Open Monuments Day in 2015.
 The new Pavilion is largely funded by the Stimuleringsfonds voor de Volkshuisvesting (a fund that is controlled jointly by Amsterdam Housing Corporations and the municipality).
 The council of Amsterdam New West and Stadgenoot also contribute to the plans and the city programme Stad in Balans (city in balance) also provided funding.

 The first foundational pole was put in place in January 2017.
 The pavilion was opened on the 22nd of October 2017.

 The pavilion for the Van Eesteren Museum is co-sponsored by the council of Amsterdam New West and housing corporation Stadgenoot.